London - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a scheduled Air France flight to Santiago, via Paris.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a scheduled Air France or Iberia Airlines flight to Santiago, via Paris or Madrid.

 Upon arrival, you are met by a local guide and transferred to the Sheraton Hotel (4T) where you will meet the rest of your fellow cruise companions.

 An early morning start as we transfer to the airport for our charter flight to Punta Arenas, the capital of the Magellan region.
 On arrival, we transfer to embark MS Midnatsol (3T+) to begin our voyage towards Antarctica.

 Days 4-6 - Chilean Fjords - Tierra del Fuego

 Our voyage through Tierra del Fuego and the Chilean fjords begins in earnest, and over the next two days we pass vast areas of endless wilderness, formed by the extremely deep Chilean fjords and surrounding mountains; it is a truly magnificent place.
 We pass Isla Tucker, an idyllic island home to a colony of Magellanic Penguins, birds, dolphins and sea lions and the captain’s navigational skills excel as we sail through the extremely narrow Canal Gabriel.
 Cape Horn is the southernmost point of Chile and South America and (if weather conditions allow) our ship will anchor off Cape Horn, for an opportunity to disembark and explore this deserted piece of land at the end of the world.